Addiction is a disease

 1984

-The Council hosts its inaugural Spring Luncheon featuring former First Lady Betty Ford as
+The Council hosts its inaugural Spring Luncheon featuring former First Lady Betty Ford as keynote speaker.
+300 guests attend and the luncheon series is born.

 1999

-The Waggoner Family make a generous gift to transform and sustain our fundraising luncheon into a two-part annual speaker series, featuring some of the country’s most recognizable actors, authors, entertainers, and athletes sharing their personal stories of recovery.
+The Waggoner Family makes a generous gift to transform and sustain our fundraising luncheon into a two-part annual speaker series, featuring some of the country’s most recognizable actors, authors, entertainers, and athletes sharing their personal stories of recovery.

 Today